robzed/pizero_for_ukmarsbot/README.md

 There are two potential methods of connecting a Raspberry Pi Zero to the UKMARSbot:

 1. Produce an adapter board that converts the Pi Zero header to the Arduino Nano footprint, completely replacing the Ardunio Nano.
-Some things that will need to be take care of:
-   - Provide an ADC - potentially with a serial interface like I2C or SPI.
-   - Provide a 5v regulator.
-   - Convert the UKMARS I/O to 3v3.
-This is not overly problematic- - the http://ukmars.org site details this for other boards (like the Arduino Nano 33 BLE).
-   - Figure out how to route a PWM signal to the motors for speed control.
-   - See '[Replacing the Arduino Nano Entirely](Documentation/Nano_Replacement.md)' for further details
 2. Connect the Raspberry Pi to the Arduino over a serial interface to the existing Arduino Nano and use the Nano as an I/O processor.

-This article will examine the *second* option since this is the simpler option to construct, without a custom PCB.
+This article will examine the **second** option since this is the simpler option to construct, without a custom PCB.
+(There are, however, some notes on method 1 provided in '[Replacing the Arduino Nano Entirely](Documentation/Nano_Replacement.md)'.)

 # Parts required